-Women In Linux is a dynamic group who celebrate Linux centric women in technology, exposing women to other tech careers using the foundation of Linux and a viable resource for obtaining and sustaining a thriving career in tech.
+Women In Linux is a dynamic group that celebrates Linux-centric women in technology, exposing women to other diverse tech careers using the foundation of Linux as a viable resource for obtaining and sustaining a thriving career in tech.

 Women in Linux mission is to address actionable solutions to bridge the gaps in tech diversity initiatives.

 INSTRUCT: Creating and combining lanes that already exist